Fujairah

-Fujairah City (الفجيرة) is the capital of the emirate of Fujairah in the United Arab Emirates.
+Fujairah City (الفجيرة) is the capital of the Emirate of Fujairah in the United Arab Emirates.
 It is the seventh-largest city in UAE, located on the Gulf of Oman (part of the Indian Ocean).
 It is the only Emirati capital city on the UAE's east coast.
 The city of Fujairah is an industrial and commercial hub located on the west coast of the Indian Ocean that sits at the foothills of the Hajar Mountains.

 Demographics

-In 2016, the city had a population of 97,226, a significant number (43%) compared to 225,360 in the entire emirate.
+In 2016, the city had a population of 97,226, a significant share (43%) of the emirate's total population of 225,360.
 In 2023, the population grew to 118,933.
 Fujairah's population has grown steadily over the past few decades, driven by economic development, urbanization, and an increasing number of expatriates settling in the emirate.
-The native Emirati population in Fujairah is estimated to make up about 30-40% of the total population.
+In 2023 the native Emirati population in Fujairah has been 34,2% of the total population.